Historic Route 66, Westbound

 It will be a hot driving day in cowboy country, with long flat fields and countrysides.
-Partially, we will ride on I-40, since parts of old Route 66 no longer is drivable in this area.
-Our first stop is the famous “Cadillac Ranch”, where you can sign a very special work of art.
-We drive to Adrian, who is “Midpoint U.S. Route 66; we are halfway to Los Angeles.
-We’ll drink a cup of coffee at the local Midpoint diner before we ride out of Texas and into New Mexico.
-We continue to Tucumcari and visit the “Blue Swallow” (the friendliest motel on R66).
-We also eat lunch in Tucumcari, before driving to Santa Rosa.
+Partially, you will ride on I-40, since parts of old Route 66 no longer is drivable in this area.
+Your first stop is the famous “Cadillac Ranch”, where you can sign a very special work of art.
+You drive to Adrian, who is “Midpoint U.S. Route 66; we are halfway to Los Angeles.
+You’ll drink a cup of coffee at the local Midpoint diner before we ride out of Texas and into New Mexico.
+You continue to Tucumcari and visit the “Blue Swallow” (the friendliest motel on R66).
+You can also eat lunch in Tucumcari, before driving to Santa Rosa.

 Day 8: Santa Fè

 (Explorer & fun day)

 You have ridden over half of the distance on our Route 66 adventure and take a day off to recharge the batteries and enjoy more of the wonderful Santa Fe.
 The city is located high in the mountains; scenic “Sangre de Cristo “, and is rich in Spanish and Native American history and culture.
 A unique blend that can be seen in the local art and architecture.
 The day is free to use as you wish.